 In a busy warehouse or on a plant floor, clear, visual markings for pathways and aisles are important for employee safety and productivity.

-OSHA provides some general guidelines for floor pathways, aisles and floor markings in facilities – you can read most of them here.
+OSHA provides some general guidelines for floor pathways, aisles and floor markings in facilities.
+Here’s a summary of the OSHA standards:

 - All places of employment, passageways, storerooms, and service rooms shall be kept clean and orderly and in a sanitary condition.

 - Where mechanical handling equipment is used, sufficient safe clearances shall be allowed for aisles, at loading docks, through doorways and wherever turns or passage must be made.
 Aisles and passageways shall be kept clear and in good repairs, with no obstruction across or in aisles that could create a hazard.

 - Permanent aisles and passageways shall be appropriately marked.